CiscoDevNet/XRd-Sandbox/topologies/always-on/README.md

-# 🔄 Always-On Sandbox Topology
+# 🔄 Always-On Topology

 ## 📖 Overview

-The IOS XR Always-On Sandbox provides an environment where developers and network engineers can explore the programmability options available on this routing platform.
-These include:

-- **Model Driven Programmability** with YANG Data Models and NETCONF
-- **Streaming Telemetry**
-- **Service-Layer APIs**
-- **Application Hosting**
+This topology demonstrates a simple 3-node XRd network suitable for exploring IOS XR programmability features.
+Use this as a reference for deploying your own environment.

+For sandbox platform instructions, see [sandbox-instructions.md](./sandbox-instructions.md).

-## 🌐 Topology Overview
+## 🌐 Topology

 ```plaintext
      xrd-1